TheLukaDragar/UNI-LJ-VRA/code/ReadMe.md

 # Chapter 1: Introduction

+The goal of this project was to predict MOS of DeepFake videos from DFGC-2021 dataset.
+The code was developed in 15 days and lots of different approaches and architectures were tested.
+The following is a summary of our final solution.

 # Chapter 2: Preprocessing
 The preprocessing of the data is done in the `0_extract_faces.py` file.
 The preprocessing is done in the following steps: